filpen/filpen.github.com/_posts/2014-01-30-keeping-up-to-date-with-technology.md

 {% include JB/setup %}

 I have been asked for advice on how to wade through the masses of information available online to developers.
-Every day there is something knew and everybody wants your time, vendors try to convince you that their products are the best and will live forever then dump a product shortly after (*cough cough* silverlight *cough cough*).
+Every day there is something new and everybody wants your time, vendors try to convince you that their products are the best and will live forever then dump a product shortly after (*cough cough* silverlight *cough cough*).
 So how can one make sense of this huge mass of information?

 First of all, **filter**.
 I can't stress this enough: a fast-paced industry like ours leads to technologies and frameworks being born and dying almost on a daily basis (I am looking at you, JavaScript frameworks).
 Following every trend is like drinking from the firehose and would drive anyone crazy over a longer period of time.
 There are exceptions to this rule, obviously: before knowing what to filter out, you want to find out what you are interested in, so it makes sense to look around occasionally.